 If you have always known to prefer looking at shapes rather than numbers and letters, your abilities lie in the visual world.
 Creative ventures such as design is one exciting and flexible career path.
 Society is moving away from the stereotype of a ‘starving artist’.
 We live in visual world with competing social platforms and commerce.
 Web designers or graphic designers are highly sought by non-profits and media industries.
 Use your creative juices to pass on motivating and diverse visions to the rest of the world.

-If you have a gift for number and stats, consider getting involved with research as a career path.
+If you have a gift for numbers and stats, consider getting involved with research as a career path.
 Some routes require a graduate degree or even PhD, some of which are funded by universities and companies.
 Joining the world of environmental and health research can really set you on the road to making long-term impact.

 Do not underestimate the power of calm.
 Patience is indeed a virtue, but also a valuable skill set that may have been overlooked in the past.
 Patience means keeping cool under pressure and withstanding stressful situations for long periods.
 It also means being able to put people at ease and playing the long game when it comes to reaping any outcomes.
 Those in positions of care, such as health professionals or elderly care make the most progress through patience.
 Likewise, for teachers from primary level to academia career paths.